-If necessary, organizations may include explanatory comments about the data supplied in Sections A and B. All comments entered in Section D should identify the section and row number to which they refer, for example, Section B Row 26.
+As necessary, organizations may include explanatory comments about the data supplied in Sections A and B. All comments entered in Section D should identify the section and row number to which they refer, for example, Section B Row 26.

-Section E - Year-to-Year Calculated Results
+Section E - Trending Calculated Results

-Section E allows organizations to copy total results from current and previous ODF reports for year-to-year comparison.
+Section E allows organizations to copy total results (Section C) from initial PSD ODF and IMR ODF for trending year-to-year comparison.
+Data from Section C totals column should be entered under the aligned calendar year to trend and identify positive or negative changes.